List of Rehabs in Minnesota

-Luckily, many facilities understand this, so they offer sliding scale payment options.
-This means that the less income a person makes, the less they're charged for treatment.
-The sliding scale may also allow for the cost of the program to be broken up into several payments over time, so someone can afford it.
+Luckily, many facilities understand this, so they offer sliding-scale payment options.
+This means the less income a person makes, the less they’re charged for treatment.
+Sliding scale may also allow for the cost of the program to be broken up into several payments over time, so someone can afford it.

 For more information on how to pay for drug treatment, you can reach out to one of the treatment specialists at Addicted.org. or contact the center directly.